 Social listening can help you understand your target audience’s values and preferences and assess your competitive landscape, which, in turn, informs every element of a brand positioning statement.

 For starters, social listening helps you define your target audience, providing you with useful information about who your prospective customers are, where they’re from, what matters to them, and how they use products and services similar to yours.
 Social listening also gives you a bird’s-eye view of what people are saying about your competitors and how your competitors communicate with your target audience.
-By simply listening to industry-specific conversations on social media, you can gather valuable data that will help you make educated decisions around what your go-to-market frame of reference, point of difference, and reasons to believe should be.
+By simply listening to industry-specific conversations on social media, you can gather valuable data that will help you make informed decisions around what your go-to-market frame of reference, point of difference, and reasons to believe should be.

 Key messaging is another element of a brand strategy that benefits from social listening.
 The insights uncovered through social listening enable you to tailor messages to your target audience’s unique style of communication, including the language and jargon they use that’s pertinent to your brand category.
 Mirroring your target audience’s style of communication matters, because it helps you better relate to your audience and gain their affinity.